mohitsoni42/Face_Detection/README.md

 # Face_Detection
-Detect faces in an image
+It Detects faces in an image

+just download it and run below

+"Python script.py"